 Currently I have an opening for a 4-year PhD position to work on multi-wavelength observations of X-ray binaries.
 You can find a brief project description here, and details on the application procedure here.
-The application deadline is November 16, 2020.
+The application deadline was on November 16, 2020, and interviews will be conducted on February 18 and 19, 2020.

 At present I am not advertising any postdoc positions.
 However, there are several post-doctoral fellowship opportunities to come to Amsterdam.
 Two excellent schemes are: